“I’ve purchased a site for $3.5M. I plan to spend $1.5M on construction and aim to sell for $10–15M. Is this something you do?”

 What you are effectively asking is whether $1.5M in capital works can generate an additional $5–10M in market value.
 To achieve that level of uplift, the project must deliver truly exceptional value — well beyond standard residential development.

-In short, we are not your ideal architect for this objective.
+In short, we are NOT your ideal architect for this objective.

 That said, projects that achieve this extraordinary value MUST succeed in two key areas: